chrisbbreuer/chrisbbreuer/README.md

 Timelines, in all likelihood, will change a lot but you may use those as indications of priorities.

-Would love to hear from you & get to know you!
+Connect with me here or on Twitter.
+I would love to hear from you & get to know you!

 _Oh, and say hi to [Buddy](https://www.instagram.com/somebuddyspecial/), my bestie & partner in crime!_